Unemployment Insurance in Japan, Explained

 How to enroll in unemployment insurance

-Businesses that are compulsorily mandated to enroll in unemployment insurance can conduct necessary enrollment procedures at Hello Work (Public Employment Security Office).
+Businesses that are compulsorily mandated to enroll in Japan's unemployment insurance system can conduct necessary enrollment procedures at Hello Work (Public Employment Security Office)

 To enroll, you must file the Notice of Establishment of Labor Insurance Affiliation, 労働保険関係成立届 = roudouhokenkankei seiritsu todoke, to the Labor Standards Inspection Office.